Opoku Fofie: Biography

 Opoku Fofie, born around 1775, was the second son of the asantehemaa (queen mother) Konadu Yaadom and Adu Twum Kaakyire, son of Opoku Ware I, asantehene from 1718 to 1750.
 Consequently, he belongs to the Bosommuru ntoro (patrilineal dynasty) of Opoku Ware of the Oyoko clan and his accession to the throne respects the principle of dynastic alternation of the asantehene of the Ashanti Empire.

 During the reign of Osei Kwame (1777-1801), a major dynastic conflict pitted the asantehene against the queen-mother Konadu Yaadom.
 This conflict arose from the banishment of Akyaama, mother of Osei Kwame and previous asantehemaa, and the genealogical changes made by Konadu Yaadom.
 The latter adopted the children of the deposed queen to preserve their right of succession and erase the memory of her predecessor from the collective memory.
 Akyaama's exile led to a succession of other disqualifications and maneuvers designed to keep her future descendants from the Golden Throne.

 In the 1790s, following these rewritings of the royal lineage, Opoku Kwame, Opoku Fofie's eldest brother, was named heir to the throne.
 Although this agreement eased the conflict between the two dynasties, Opoku Kwame died under suspicious circumstances in 1797.
 Konadu Yaadom accused the younger Osei Kwame of poisoning his elder son.
-After an attempt on his life, the asantehemaa fled the capital Kumasi to take refuge in Kokofu with his son Opoku Fofie.
+After an attempt on her life, the asantehemaa fled the capital Kumasi to take refuge in Kokofu with her son Opoku Fofie.
 Under the prerogatives befitting her office, she appointed the latter as the new legitimate heir to the throne.